hamzadenizyilmaz/hamzadenizyilmaz/README.md

 # 💫 About Me:
 Hello!
-My name is Hamza Deniz Yılmaz,<br><br>I am 15 years old and a 9th grade student.
-I have been working actively in the field of PCB and Software since 2018.
-I currently know languages such as C, C++, C#, HTML, CSS and JavaScript.
-I developed 1 website and 3 PC programs as software projects.
-In the PCB field, I have 13 projects.<br><br>In the software field, I usually use development environments such as Visual Studio (VS) and Visual Studio Code (VS Code).
-I am also proficient in PCB design tools such as Eagle PCB and KiCad.<br><br>I am constantly trying to improve myself and learn new things with my interest in technology.
-I like working on projects to put my knowledge in software and electronics into practice.
-I also enjoy doing group work and collaborative projects.<br><br>My aim is to develop myself in the world of technology, to offer innovative solutions and to continue my career in this field in the future.
-My dream is to develop products and software that will make people's daily lives easier.<br><br>Contact: hamzadenizyilmaz@mykyazilim.com.tr
+My name is Hamza Deniz Yılmaz,<br>Software Developer I have been dealing with .Net Architecture and Software Development for a long time.
+In the PCB field, I have 13 projects.<br><br>Contact: hamzadenizyilmaz@mykyazilim.com.tr

 ## 🌐 Socials: